stanleyedward/portfolio/src/content/01-hello.md

 ## About me

-Student with unsatiated hunger to advance in the field of **deep learning**, looking to specialize in **neural fields**.
+Student with unsatiated hunger to advance in the field of **deep learning**, looking to specialize in **computer vision** and **neural fields**.
 Familiar with all phases of the **ML product lifecycle**.
 Always excited to help people and listen to people with similar interests:D

 Finds zen staring at decrementing loss counters while listening to deftones.